 All the same, the second rector of St Ann’s, the Reverend Joseph Hoole, had only died shortly before the Jacobites’ arrival in the town.
 He was known as a fanatical opponent of the Jacobites and his widow apparently feared that they might disrupt his funeral.
 As it transpired, the funeral was in progress, in the small burial ground then at the eastern end of the church, when Bonnie Prince Charlie’s Highlanders came pouring into the square.
 But, contrary to the Widow Hoole’s fears, the Scots officers stood in silent prayer around the cemetery.

 Another very short walk takes us down to the church itself (there was a spire on top of the tower in 1745), which is still pretty much in its original condition.
 But around the outside are some of the grave stones from the burial ground.
-One of the most prominent, at the north-east corner, is the raised ‘chest tomb’ of Thomas Deacon, the Anglican and pro-Jacobite Bishop of Manchester.
+One of the most prominent, at the north-east corner, is the raised ‘chest tomb’ of Thomas Deacon, the pro-Jacobite and non-juror bishop of the Orthodox British Church.
 The inscription describes him as “the greatest of sinners” but Deacon apparently wrote this himself before he died, and still full of remorse, for each of his three sons had joined Bonnie Prince Charlie’s regiments – and paid the price for it after Carlisle, one executed, one died of fever, and one transported.
 A plaque on the wall here also tells the story of Joseph Hoole’s funeral.